 - A car (a rental or a taxi) is a necessity in Muscat and distances can be long.
 For these reasons, the location of your hotel is not that critical: you’ll need to drive anyway.

 - Dress modestly, and for women cover knees and shoulders.
 Carry a large scarf at all times in case you want to pop in and visit a mosque (you need to cover your hair).
+For more great tips how to traval through Oman as a woman visit this great article.

 - For women, if you go to a public beach, swim and sunbath with a t-shirt and a pair of shorts (bikinis are a no go and are disrespectful except for private beaches or swimming pools where you should enquire about the dress code).